v-eraw/v-eraw/README.md

 ### Hi there, I'm Vera
-Yes I was named after the fashion designer by a really cool cousin
+Yes, I was named after the fashion designer-by a really cool cousin of mine
 -  I’m currently working on a productivity app called remindu: a calendar with a habit tracker dashboard and reminders + filterable lists
 -  I'm also working on some hobby game projects in Unity and C#
 -  Here's my itch.io if you're interested in game projects: https://pudding-catcat.itch.io/